 Emmanuel was born in Lynwood, California where sports kept him off the streets and out of gangs.
 He attended California State University at Northridge on a football scholarship.
 After three years of NFL and CFL tryouts including a contract with the LA Thunderbolts, Emmanuel landed in Yuba City, California as a Captain of the minor league football team, the Twin City Cougars.

 After leaving football, Emmanuel helped create the largest event security company in the country.
 In 1986 he became the Security Director for the Bob Dylan/Tom Petty and the Heartbreakers North American Tour.

-What is written above is the official line.
-What it doesn’t tell you are the things of life.
-What fills the days of time and motion, stirs the soul and lets one take flight.
+Above is the official line.
+It does not tell things of life, of what fills the days of time and motion, of what stirs the soul and lets one take flight.

 Last note on Hemingway and Picasso: When Hemingway took his son to the New York Met. and stood before Picasso’s masterpiece Guernica, which depicts the horrific scene of the Nazi’s carpet bombing of that small town of the same name he said to his son “He got it right.”